4th Dimension (song): Release and promotion

 "4th Dimension" was released as the third track on Kids See Ghosts' eponymous debut studio album on June 8, 2018; it had previously been revealed by West to be slated for release from this position.
 On the day of the album's release, a technical error cause multiple tracks to be mislabeled on streaming services, with the song being incorrectly labeled as the seventh and final track on Kids See Ghosts, "Cudi Montage".
 "4th Dimension" was played at the album's listening party in Santa Clarita, California on June 8, 2018, with a clip of the preview being shared the same day via Twitter.
 During their first performance dubbed as Kids See Ghosts, the duo performed the song at the 2018 Camp Flog Gnaw Carnival.
 The song was the fourth track of their set, but was the third track performed that they released under the moniker of Kids See Ghosts.

 On June 26, 2020, Def Jam shared a preview of Kids See Ghosts' CGI animated show of the same name, with the clip using the song as its soundtrack.
 The show's sound design is handled by William J. Sullivan and Kid Cudi, while it is directed by Japanese contemporary artist Takashi Murakami, who also designed the album's cover art.
 He had previously worked with West for the rapper's third studio album Graduation (2007), providing the accompanying artwork and directing an animated music video for the track "Good Morning".
 Murakami recalled that Kid Cudi initially wanted to have the character of a dog for the show, though he was convinced to star as a fox character instead after West spoke against the dog character.
 Though no release date was announced at the time of the preview's release, Kid Cudi tweeted that the show is "coming soon."

-For the clip, West and Kid Cudi voice the grunting of their characters Kanye Bear and Kid Fox, respectively, the former of which is based on West's artwork mascot for his first three studio albums The College Dropout (2004), Late Registration (2005), and Graduation.
+For the clip, West and Kid Cudi voice the grunting of their characters Kanye Bear and Kid Fox, respectively, the former of which is based on West's "Dropout Bear" artwork mascot for his first three studio albums The College Dropout (2004), Late Registration (2005), and Graduation.
 The clip opens with the characters getting off a school bus, subsequently cycling around the neighbourhood on their bikes.
 While pedaling the bikes, they are chased by a scary-looking dark orb that appears in the sky.
 After the orb has followed them, Kanye Bear and Kid Fox are sucked into another dimension.
 The two rapidly move through a cemetery that they are attempting to escape, while a tree woman transforms into a flying machine of sorts.
 Kanye Bear wears flying Yeezy Sneakers, which he uses to save him and Kid Fox from peril in the dimension.
 At the end of the clip, the tree woman picks the two up and drops them off in front of a mysterious kingdom.